 Here’s how ARMs typically work:

-When you choose the length of your initial fixed period, you’re locking in a low interest rate that time.
-So while interest rates aren’t 100% predictable and can either go up or down after that fixed rate period, you have the benefit of a low, predictable monthly payment for those first years of your mortgage.
-After that, you rate will vary from year to year, according to the market, but never higher than your cap.
+When you choose the length of your initial fixed period, you’re locking-in a low interest rate at that time.
+So, while interest rates aren’t 100% predictable and can either go up or down after that fixed rate period, you have the benefit of a low, predictable monthly payment for those first years of your mortgage.
+After that, your rate will vary from year to year, according to the market, but never higher than your cap.

-If you think an ARM loan might be right for you, contact a Great Western loan officer.
+If you think an ARM loan might be right for you, contact a Great Western Loan Officer.
 Your loan officer will consult with you regarding your specific lifestyle circumstances.
-We’ll explain to you all the benefits and concerns to take into consideration as you weigh your mortgage options.
+We’ll explain to you all of the benefits and concerns to take into consideration as you weigh your mortgage options.
 We’ll ensure that you understand the different types of ARMs, how caps work, and how the different types of ARM loans might work for you.

 For 30+ years, we’ve helped homeowners navigate the sometimes confusing road to the right mortgage.
 Let us help you discover the right mortgage for your needs.